 I heard Luke say, “yes sir, I’d be honored sir”, and a few other things and I knew this was it.
 He hung up the phone and told me the news.
 I had envisioned this moment for years, but I never thought we’d have the joy of being out on a date together when receiving it.
 The rest of that conversation was a blur through excitement and teary eyes (from me of course).

 After 4 years of applying and interviewing for firefighting jobs, Luke got hired with a fire department (that I won’t share here on the internet for safety reasons.)
 He applied all over our state and we were open to moving wherever we needed to, but God placed us close to my family, close to home, with our first baby just days away from being born.
 We could hardly believe it.
 God is so gracious to us.
 It was far better than we could have imagined.

-Luke started academy when Noah was just shy of 3 weeks old.
+Luke started academy when little man was just shy of 3 weeks old.
 Academy was a grueling 6 months of Luke’s alarm going off at 4:45am and coming home at 6pm or later 5 days per week.
 Every night when he got home and every weekend was spent studying.
-He made his very best effort to spend time with me and Noah as much as he could.
+He made his very best effort to spend time with me and our baby as much as he could.
 I know he felt the weight of the world on his shoulders.